Erkaman/glsl-godrays/README.md

 * `weight` see the above.
 * `decay` see the above.
 * `exposure` see the above.
-* `numSamples` see above.
+* `numSamples` see the above.
 However, note that the maximum value of this parameter is 100!
 * `occlusionTexture` the "occlusion texture" created in pass 1.
 * `screenSpaceSunPos` the sun position in screen space.
 In the source code of the demo it is shown how this can be calculated.
 * `uv` the coordinates of the current fragment.
 Note that `x` and `y` should both be in the interval